Tanzel Smart: College career

-Professional career
+Playing career

 Los Angeles Rams

-Smart was drafted in the sixth round with the 189th overall pick by the Los Angeles Rams in the 2017 NFL Draft.
+Smart was selected in the sixth round with the 189th overall pick by the Los Angeles Rams in the 2017 NFL draft.

 On May 15, 2020, Smart was released by the Rams.

 Buffalo Bills

 On August 16, 2020, Smart signed with the Buffalo Bills.
-He was waived on September 5, 2020.
+He was waived by Buffalo on September 5.

 Cleveland Browns

-On September 11, 2020, Smart was signed to the Cleveland Browns practice squad.
-He was released by the Browns on September 22, 2020.
+On September 11, 2020, Smart was signed to the practice squad of the Cleveland Browns.
+He was released by the Browns on September 22.

 New York Jets

 On October 14, 2020, Smart was signed to the New York Jets' practice squad.
-He was elevated to the active roster on November 9 and December 19 for the team's weeks 9 and 15 games against the New England Patriots and Los Angeles Rams, and reverted to the practice squad after each game.
+He was elevated to the active roster on November 9 and December 19 for the team's weeks 9 and 15 games against the New England Patriots and Rams, and reverted to the practice squad after each game.
 He was promoted to the active roster on January 2, 2021.

 On August 31, 2021, Smart was waived by the Jets and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Jets on January 10, 2022.

 On August 30, 2022, Smart was waived by the Jets and signed to the practice squad the next day.
 He signed a reserve/future contract on January 9, 2023.

+On August 29, 2023, Smart was released by the Jets and re-signed to the practice squad.
+On October 31, Smart was signed to the Jets' active roster.
+He was waived on November 13, and re-signed to the practice squad two days later.
+Smart was signed to the active roster on November 18, but released two days later and re-signed back with the practice squad.
+He signed a reserve/futures contract with the Jets on January 9, 2024.

+Smart was released by the Jets on August 27, 2024.

+Coaching career

+On February 14, 2025, Smart was announced as a defensive quality control assistant on Brian Schottenheimer's new Dallas Cowboys coaching staff.